NileshRajput1/DocumentStore_Nilesh/README.md

 2. Install the necessary Python packages using pip:

 3. Run the application:
-python aws.py
- then
-python app.py
+python app.py  (aws.py has already created infrastructure for storing and retrival of data)

 4. Access the application through a web browser using the EC2 instance's public IP address.